 Program Consultation

-At the core of our consultation work is the LMNOP3 Safe Retreat Model—a five-pillar framework designed to support participant wellbeing at every stage of the retreat process.
+At the center of our consultation work is the LMNOP3 Ethical Care Model—a five-pillar framework we use to evaluate, guide, and strengthen programs across the full participant experience.

 Pillars